ibm-js/delite/docs/handlebars.md

    referencing `foo` (for example, `{{foo.bar}}`) will cause a DOM update, even if the value of `foo.bar` itself hasn't changed.
 This may cause unnecessary browser redraw/recalculation, for example due to unnecessarily resetting a node's class.
+3. If the last property in a path is undefined or null, an empty string is substituted.
+For example, if `foo.bar.zaz` is undefined, then `class="{{foo.bar.zaz}}"` becomes `class=""`.
+However, this doesn't work if a parent property is null/undefined, i.e. if `foo.bar` is undefined.

 ## Widgets in templates